Matt Windschitl: Early life and education

 Born in 1983 in Marshalltown, Iowa, Windschitl studied gunsmithing at the Colorado School of Trades.

 Career

 A Republican, he has served in the Iowa House of Representatives since 2007.
 Windschitl works for Doll Distributing in Council Bluffs, Iowa.
 Previously he has worked as a conductor for the Union Pacific Railroad and as a gunsmith.

 Windschitl is a member of the United States Marine Corps Reserve and served a six-month tour in Iraq.

 Windschitl was elected by his caucus to serve as House Majority Leader in 2019.
 Previously, he served as the Speaker Pro Tempore and served on several committees in the Iowa House: Judiciary, Local Government, Veterans Affairs, and Ways and Means committees.
 He served as Majority Leader until August 2025.

 U.S. House Campaign

-In July of 2025, Windschitl announced his run for the Iowa's 4th congressional district in the 2026 United States House of Representatives elections.
+In July 2025, Windschitl announced his run for the Iowa's 4th congressional district in the 2026 United States House of Representatives elections.